 Even if one suspects that a company provided inaccurate information (e.g., they could not adequately determine the type of alcohol in use), halachically there are other additional leniencies and he can rely upon the information that is provided.

-These issues are beyond the scope of this article, but include: 1) Dealing with a choleh; 2) According to some opinions, the taste of a medicine makes its consumption shelo k’derech achila; 3) Swallowing a tablet is certainly shelo k’derech achila; 4) A halachic rov (majority) of chometz-free sources may also apply.
+These issues are beyond the scope of this article, but include: 1) Dealing with a choleh; 2) According to some opinions, the taste of a medicine makes its consumption shelo k’derech achila; 3) Swallowing a tablet made to swallow is shelo k’derech achila; 4) A halachic rov (majority) of chometz-free sources may also apply.

 STAR-K Kosher Certification is grateful to Rabbi Gershon Bess for all of his research, as well as Kollel Los Angeles for providing this list to a diverse group of kosher consumers who refer to this guide for reliable Pesach information.
 This Pesach Guide has benefited many ill and conscientious consumers who wish to fulfill the “chumros d’Pesach”.
 It has also assisted many rabbonim and kashrus professionals who must answer numerous shailos regarding Pesach, thus facilitating a Chag Kasher V’Sameach for countless individuals.